paulonova/Next.js-For-Wordpress/README.md

 > Header Component: Will receive the data and send via props to Nav Component

 > Nav Component will display the result of Wordpress Menu.

+# Incremental Static Regeneration - REVALIDATE

+- Regenerate new version of page in the background, ONLY on the first request during that interval.

+* Timeout is calculated with ref to the time in seconds from previous request.

+> revalidate: 1 => Means that every 1 second after the first request the user will get a new update from server